University of Missouri

 Displaying 109 - 120 of 120

-Motion for extention of time for filing the designation of record, the transcript of record and statement of errors in Civil Action No. 42: Lucile Bluford v.
+Memorandum on plaintiff's motion for extension of time for filing and designation of transcript of record and statement of errors in Civil Action No. 42: Lucile Bluford v.
 S.W.
 Canada.
-Bluford and her attorneys request an extension of 60 days from the date of the original judgement to file documents, including a statment of court errors, in her appeal.
+The memo was sent by Judge John C.

 A glimpse into the history of education in Kansas City would not be complete without a profile of Hazel Browne Williams, the first African American fulltime professor at the University of Missouri-Kansas City.
 Hazel Browne, a native Kansas Citian, was born on February 9, 1907, the only child of John and Effie Moten Browne.
 She graduated from Lincoln High School in 1923, where she earned the honor of serving as the first woman sponsor major of the school's Reserve Officers' Training Corps (ROTC).
 Her reputation for breaking barriers would continue throughout the rest of her life.